emicklei/parzello/README.md

 ## how does it work?

-Instead of the publisher publishing to a topic, it sends a DeliverRequest to `parzello` specifying the time to delay the publish.
+Instead of the publisher publishing to its destination topic, it publishes the message to a `parzello` PubSub topic specifying the time to delay the publish using meta data.
-The service will publish that request to one of its intermediary topics.
+The `parzello` service will publish that message to one of its intermediary topics.
 Each such topic has its own listener (pulling messaging) at a time interval.
 In this diagram, 2 such topics exists.
 One is pulled every 5 minutes.
 Each message is inspected to see whether it is about time to publish it to the actual destination topic.